jedisct1/witx-codegen/README.md

 ### Modules

-Only one module can be present in a file.
+Only one module can be present in a file, whose name must match the module name.
 A module is defined as follows:

 ```
 (module $module_name